jpohjolainen/atom-hiera-eyaml/README.md

     eKTzUgflmH0h9EgBCBe7XgD7ZVLBu3j6YhgL/I]
 ```

-New on 0.4.0:
+0.4.0:
   You can choose to either indent only one level deeper when outputting a
   block, or indent to the column where selection starts.

-  Encryption now removed quotes around strings.
+0.4.2:
+  Quotes are removed only if Wrap Encoded is on.

 ### Hiera-eyaml keymaps
 >- `Ctrl-Alt-E` to encrypt selection